 “Each (student) demographic group creates different challenges for us with evacuation,” Manley noted.
 “The way we improve our opportunity for success is to train and educate the students that are riding on our buses.”

 The first school bus was subjected to a carefully monitored fire, set in the engine compartment.
-Manley explained that batteries and fuel tanks had been removed for safety of the people present, but the buses had not been treated with fire accelerants.
+Manley explained that batteries and fuel tanks had been removed for the safety of the people present, but the buses had not been treated with fire accelerants.
 Each had some backpacks and a partial bale of straw aboard.

 As the first bus burned, the wind fanned the flames.
 Smoke billowed in the direction of the bus from which volunteers were performing the first evacuation exercise without seat belts.
 One later commented that, even from a distance, “that smoke is thick, it’s heavy, it’s black, and it gets you quickly—panic can set in pretty quickly.”

 Manley agreed that smoke inhalation would prove fatal to individuals who were not able to exit the bus promptly.
 “In this situation, with the amount of smoke production, if we didn’t get out of that bus within that minute and 16 seconds, chances of surviving that are going to be limited.
-You can see how quickly that smoke production occurs.” he said.
+You can see how quickly that smoke production occurs,” he said.

 In under two minutes, temperatures at the top of the bus reached 700 to 800 degrees, while those at the base were 200 to 300 degrees, Manley informed attendees.